TezadaConnect/ihrmis-documentation/devel-architecture.md

 	- **Functions**: Function can be used as a components or methods,
 		- Function as components follows pascalcase naming convention
 		- Function as method uses camelcase naming convention
 	- **Classes**: Most of the time function will be greatly use due hooks ( React new feature ) are not applicable in classes which this hooks has big advantage in state managemet.
-It uses a pascalcase naming convention
+Classes uses pascalcase naming convention
 	- **Variables**: should always use camelcase naming convention for code readability recommended for javascript programming.
 ## BACK-END LARAVEL
 - **TBA**